-Daniel Jones: Overall I think there are a lot of lessons I will take from my rookie year and hopefully learn from and apply to this 2020 season and on into the future.
-I felt like I played well at times and I gained confidence as a player and will look to build on that into 2020.
+Daniel Jones: Overall I think there are a lot of lessons I will take from my rookie year and hopefully learn from and apply to this upcoming season and on into the future.
+I felt like I played well at times and I gained confidence as a player and will look to build on that into the future.
 I am looking to continue to develop my understanding of the game and analyzing defenses.
 A lot of that training takes place in the film room and prepping for specific opponents week to week.

 What part of your training routine is the toughest to get through, but yields great results?

 Daniel Jones: The toughest part of my training program is probably the conditioning aspect of it.
 I don’t feel like I’m alone among athletes across all levels in that fact.
 Running sprints in the NFL is no more fun than it was in Middle School.

 How seriously are NFL players and trainers taking the recovery phase of training?
 Other than red light therapy, what are some of the ways the pros are working recovery strategies into their daily routines?

 Daniel Jones: Recovery is a huge aspect of the process for NFL players.
 Most guys will use the cold tub and hot tub as well as get massages.
 Compression devices as well as various mobility and stretching routines are fairly commonly used as well.